Unity-Technologies/XRAcceptanceTests/README.md

 7) Open Project Settings > XR > Windows Mixed Reality, and confirm "Use Primary Window" is enabled

-8) Remove any SDKs and disable XR in Player Settings>XR
+8) Remove any SDKs and disable XR in Player Settings>XR if not done automatically.
+If it hasn't been done automatically, ensure your XR SDK has installed properly.
+If it's not disabled, and not greyed out, this is a sign something didn't work with what you have done up to this point.

 9) Build project for UWP or PC Standalone